biotope/biotope-element/docs/lifecycle.md

 This means that, in this hook, you can:
   - query the newly created element for anything you want
-  - add some attributes that are can only be added after a DOM element is rendered (like the `readonly` attribute on the native `input` element)
+  - add some attributes that can only be added after a DOM element is rendered (like the `readonly` attribute on the native `input` element)
   - add some custom event listeners to the newly created elements

 ### disconnectedCallback